Studer

 Studer is a designer and manufacturer of professional audio equipment for recording studios and broadcasters.
 The company was founded in Zürich, Switzerland, in 1948 by Willi Studer.
-It initially became known in the 1950s for its professional, tape recorders.
-In the 1990s the company moved into the manufacture of mixing consoles.
+It initially became known in the 1950s for its professional tape recorders.
+In the 1990s, the company moved into the manufacture of mixing consoles.

-Management, sales, engineering, R&D and customer service were based in Regensdorf, Switzerland, until owners Harman International Industries closed down the Swiss entity in March 2018 transferring the now decentralized operation to China, Hungary, and the US.
+Management, sales, engineering, R&D and customer service were based in Regensdorf, Switzerland, until owners Harman International Industries closed down the Swiss entity in March 2018, transferring the now decentralized operation to China, Hungary, and the US.
 Manufacturing, marketing, and customer support were part of the Soundcraft facility in Potters Bar, England until Harman closed the Potters Bar facility in June 2016 and moved manufacturing and customer support to Hungary.
 Studer was a subsidiary of Harman International Industries.
 On February 9, 2021, Evertz Microsystems acquired the Studer audio brand from Harman.

 History

 Willi Studer began to make high-tension oscilloscopes in 1948.
 These products were in production until 1968.
 In March 1951, Studer introduced the Revox brand name subsidiary.

 In 1990, Studer sold the Studer-Revox group to Motor-Columbus AG, including all subsidiary companies.
-In 1991, Motor-Columbus split the Studer-Revox Group into separate Studer, Revox and manufacturing-divisions.
+In 1991, Motor-Columbus split the Studer-Revox Group into separate Studer, Revox and manufacturing divisions.
 Motor-Columbus sold several subsidiaries and plants.

 The extensive reorganization culminated in the sale of the Studer group to Harman International Industries in March 1994.
 The Revox group was excluded and sold to private investors.
 On March 17, 1994, Harman completed its acquisition and acquired from Motor-Columbus AG 100% of Studer-Revox AG.

 Harman paid 100 Swiss Francs (approximately US$70.00) for all of the issued and outstanding stock in Studer-Revox.
 Harman assumed post-acquisition indebtedness of Studer-Revox of approximately 23 million Swiss Francs (approximately US$16 million).
 Harman later moved some of its Studer business operations to England and merged them with operations of its Soundcraft subsidiary.

 Willi Studer died on March 1, 1996.

-In 2006 Harman closed all of the original headquarters of the brands in its professional division portfolio and moved Studer support and manufacturing to Pécs, Hungary to cut costs.
+In 2006, Harman closed all of the original headquarters of the brands in its professional division portfolio and moved Studer support and manufacturing to Pécs, Hungary to cut costs.

 Harman sold the Studer brand and Intellectual Property in February 2021.
 The Studer brand was purchased by Canadian broadcast equipment manufacturer Evertz Microsystems.
-Evertz continues to manufacture the Studer Vista 1, V and X from their manufacturing plants in Burlington, Ontario.
+Evertz continues to manufacture the Studer Vista 1, V and X from their manufacturing plants in Burlington, Ontario and are actively developing Studer products.